 Deliverables/Milestones Due Date Status Comments Review existing reporting 1/1/2019 Completed Reviewed current T&D tier 1 capabilities and identify reporting and 2 goals and reporting that can support KPI reporting at capabilities.
 Identified potential manager and supervisor levels level for cascading scorecard measures to supervision/management levels.
 Identify and list all management 1/1/2019 Completed Listed all MAST positions and positions.
 Indicate any that already reviewed sample of 27 MAST have KPIs positions for KPIs in current requisition.
-Review existing KPIs and existing 9/30/2019 Revised The due date will be changed job descriptions and identify which tbd. job descriptions will receive new KPIs and which job descriptions will receive KPI level reporting
+Review existing KPIs and existing 9/30/2019 Completed job descriptions and identify which job descriptions will receive new KPIs and which job descriptions will receive KPI level reporting

-List those management positions 10/1/2019 Revised The due date will be changed
+List those management positions 10/1/2019 Completed

-that KPIs were not added to and an tbd.
+that KPIs were not added to and an

 explanation why they were not

 included for those roles (summary)

-Add KPIs to job description, 10/1/2019 Revised The due date will be changed
+Add KPIs to job description, 10/1/2019 Completed

-communicate to impacted tbd.
+communicate to impacted

 employees and begin KPI level

 reporting